Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/03.Local-admin/README.md

 - Matt Graeber and Lee Christensen's white paper on Sysmon configuration analysis
 - SwiftOnSecurity Sysmon configuration for reference rulesets

-This toolkit provides multiple pathways to neutralize Sysmon monitoring, with the choice of technique depending on your operational requirements, time constraints, and acceptable risk of detection.
 </details>